Operating Systems and their Security Issues

 See the Router Security site for router bugs, checklists, tests, and more.
-This is aimed at technically adept users of SOHO routers, it isn't about high-end rack-mount routers.
+It is aimed at technically adept users of SOHO routers, it isn't about rack-mount enterprise routers.

 Here are some great references on current best practices for Cisco router configurations: